stein-bmcc/base-responsive-page/README.md

 Speaking of navigation, that is not included here.
 There are a number of different solutions and which one you choose will depend on your navigation elements and choice based on the target audience, site type etc.

+### Test Page: test-page.html

+This is an example that adds content to the template from index.html to show how content might look when you first implement this page.
+Nothing has bee changed so the typography has not been properly styled and no other design choices (spacing, color etc.) have been made.
+It has all of the common (and some not so common) HTML5 Elements.

+<p>I tood the content from <a href="http://twitter.com/cbracco">@cbracco</a>.
+Code on <a href="http://github.com/cbracco/html5-test-page">GitHub</a>.</p>

 ## Base CSS

 These two files give a foundation to do all of your CSS including responsive styling.